HL7/fhir-ips/pages/index.md

 The IPS Document or IPS can be extended by non-IPS standard condition-specific data.
 ‘Non-exhaustive’ recognizes that the ideal data set is not closed, and is likely to be extended, not just in terms of requirement evolution, but also pragmatically in instances of use. </i> [EN 17269; ISO/CD 27269].

 Furthermore the scope of the IPS is global.
-Although this is a major challenge, this implementation guide takes various experiences and newer developments into account to address global feasibility as far as possible.
+Although this is a major challenge, this implementation guide takes various experiences and newer developments (e.g. <a href="http://hl7.org/fhir/us/core/history.html">US Core Implementation Guide (FHIR IG)</a>) into account to address global feasibility as far as possible.

 The following picture provides an overview of the current IPS content.